-Michigan law provides the right for adults to make decisions about medical care, including the right to accept or refuse medical or surgical treatment, as well as the right to make an advance directive.
-Adults have the right, under Michigan law, to a psychiatric advance directive.
-A psychiatric advance directive is a tool in which you appoint another individual to make mental healthcare decisions for you in the future, should you lose the ability to make decisions for yourself.
+Adults have the right, under Michigan law, to a "psychiatric advance directive".
+A psychiatric advance directive is a tool for making decisions before a crisis in which you may become unable to make a decision about the kind of treatment you want and the kind of treatment you do not want.
+This lets other people, including family, friends, and service providers, know what you want when you cannot speak for yourself.
 If you are interested in creating a psychiatric advance directive we can help you understand what it is and also help you to get these documents.
 Directives do not change your right to quality health care benefits.
-The only purpose is to let others know what you want if you can't speak for yourself.
-Southwest Michigan Behavioral Health does not have any moral objections and will not create any limitations to implementing an advance directive; however, there may be providers in our network who do.
+SWMBH does not have any moral objections and will not create any limitations to implementing an advance directive; however, there may be providers in our network who do.
 Please talk to your provider about their policies on advance directives.